MMcClure11/sightings-client/NOTES.md

 - [X] PrivateRoute
   - [X] if not loggedIn /sightings and /myprofile should redirect to login page
 - [X] signup and login pages should display navBar so that they can click on Home or the other button
-- [] active page on navbar is highlighted
 - [X] modal has required fields
   - [X] add public input
 - [X] add spinner for loading